ESVO2: Direct Visual-Inertial Odometry with Stereo Event Cameras: Experiments

 \subsection{Ablation Studies}

 \figWidth{0.186\linewidth}

-We conduct several ablation studies to assess the benefits brought by the new functions and modules proposed in this work.
-Specifically, we use the \emph{DSEC} dataset~\cite{Gehrig21ral} and compare the performance of our system (denoted as ``reference'' in Tab.~\ref{tab:ablation_study}) with the following features disabled, respectively.
+We conduct several ablation studies to assess the benefits brought by the new functions and modules proposed in this work (Secs.~\ref{subsubsec:Ablation study Back-end} to \ref{subsubsec:Ablation study refinement}).
+Additionally, we investigative the sensitivity with respect to the size parameter in the sliding window and with respect to running our pipeline with/without the IMU input (Sec.~\ref{subsubsec:sliding window size and necessity of using IMU}).
+In all studies, we use the \emph{DSEC} dataset~\cite{Gehrig21ral} and compare the performance of our system (denoted as ``reference'' in Tabs.~\ref{tab:ablation_study_part1} and \ref{tab:ablation_study_part2}) with the following features disabled, respectively.